top of page

 In essence, the requirements for the domestic corporate taxpayers to obtain deduction of the corporate income tax in IKN are as follows:

-1. the minimum investment shall be in the value of Rp10,000,000,000.00 (ten billion rupiah); and
+1. the minimum investment shall be in the value of Rp10,000,000,000.00 (ten billion Rupiah); and

 2. the business sectors conducted are those that may accelerate the construction and development of IKN, namely public infrastructure and services, economic growth, and other business sectors which might be deemed necessary.